SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

     We could have also done these discretization steps using [DiffEqOperators.jl](https://docs.sciml.ai/DiffEqOperators/stable/) or
     [MethodOfLines.jl](https://docs.sciml.ai/MethodOfLines/stable/).
 However, we are
-    going to keep it in this form so we can show the full code, making it easier to see how to define GPU-ready code!
+    going to keep it in this form, so we can show the full code, making it easier to see how to define GPU-ready code!

 Since all of the reactions are local, we only have each point in space react separately.